Back to Blog

 UK GDPR Updates 2025: What Your Policies Need to Address

 UK GDPR compliance in 2025 has become significantly more demanding.
 The Information Commissioner's Office (ICO) has introduced new guidance with significant implications for how organisations handle data protection policies.
+For the full control mapping, see our GDPR framework page and the UK Data Protection Act 2018 overview.

 What's Changed in 2025?